 We know what’s on your mind.
 Besides wanting to know how “Game of Thrones” is going to end and if “Avengers Endgame” is really the end or not, we’re all dying to know what spring delicacies May has in store for your Imperfect box.
+Get ready for avocado season and a peachy peek at what’s in store.
 Here’s the delicious trailer you’ve been searching for.

 Just in time for Mother’s Day, we’re going to have lots of delicious berries for baking, snacking, and decadent desserts.
 Strawberry season is off to a glorious start in the berry hubs of Watsonville, Salinas, and Santa Maria and we’re excited to begin offering these ruby gems in our boxes shortly.
 Blueberry season is also underway in Georgia, and our East Coast and Midwestern customers can expect to see those soon.
 Blackberry fans will need to be patient, as the season won’t kick off until the end of May.

 Peach Patience Pays Off

 After months of citrus being the only fruit in town, we’re delighted to share that peach season will begin in earnest on both coasts by mid-May.
 This means that California white peaches and Georgia yellow peaches will be available to Imperfect customers for all of your pie baking and snacking needs.